Stono/docker-sonarr/README.md

   -p "9898:9898" stono/nzbget
 ```

+## Storage
-All config / data gets written to /storage/nzbdrone
+All config / data gets written to /storage/nzbdrone on the first "fig up", so if you mount in that volume to somewhere on your system, all your configuration will be preserved through docker container updates.

+You could mount in your own, already existing config directory if you like.